Beautiful Intentions: Critical reception

 AllMusic editor Matthew Chisling found that the "new creative control that Melanie C had over her album broadened her horizons considerably; Melanie allowed herself to fly more freely on Intentions, giving her solo music a sharp new look.
 On Beautiful Intentions, Melanie C developed her style into an aggressive pop-angled album boasting heavy beats with dramatic rock swings doused in musical cyclones of energy.
 She borrowed qualities from other heavy-talented rock divas such as Anastacia to produce a more bombastic sampling this time around."
 He concluded: "The final product is simply dazzling; and Beautiful Intentions is without a doubt the strongest solo album by any of the Spice Girls.
 Truth be told, it was one of the strongest solo pop albums of 2005, regardless of artist."
 Paul Taylor from Manchester Evening News also compared the songs with Anastacia's self-titled 2004 album and called it "a much finer album than we had any right to expect."

 Betty Clarke, writing for The Guardian remarked: "Released on her own, self-funded Red Girl Records label, the album is a bitter attack on her old employers.
 A chorus-led confection of vulnerability and hurt, its needling intent – "You'll Get Yours" and "Don't Need This" are just two titles – and aggressive pop-rock sound make it Chisholm's strongest album to date."
 Irish website Entertainment.ie found that "she certainly delivers these riff-laden songs with gutsy conviction, and her backing band are as tight as they come.
 But the overall sound has a generic, processed feel to it, and poor old Mel can't write an interesting lyric to save her life.
 Beautiful Intentions certainly rocks hard, but ultimately it fails to convince."
 Matthias Manthe from laut.de called Beautiful Intentions "a rock-solid album that doesn't compromise on chart compatibility; Sitting between the rock and pop chairs without stepping on anyone's toes.
-Mel C sings pleasent tunes about love and the injustices of business."
+Mel C sings pleasant tunes about love and the injustices of business."